NFL Week 2: Blake Bortles, Patrick Mahomes Make Statements

 Crazy Sunday in the NFL that lacked the overriding headline of Week 1’s Aaron Rodgers heroics but made up for it with a frenzy of action across the board.
 Including …

-• Patrick Mahomes’ six-touchdown effort in Pittsburgh, allowing the Chiefs to hold off the Steelers, 42-37 in a wild shootout and climb to 2-0
+• Patrick Mahomes’s six-touchdown effort in Pittsburgh, allowing the Chiefs to hold off the Steelers, 42-37 in a wild shootout and climb to 2-0

-• Kickers coming into play again, costing the Browns bigtime for the second week in a row and the Vikings in a game that could well be the difference, for both Minnesota and Green, between a 1 or 2 seed and a 5 or 6 seed.
+• Kickers coming into play again, costing the Browns bigtime for the second week in a row and the Vikings in a game that could well be the difference, for both Minnesota and Green, between a No. 1 or No. 2 seed and a No. 5 or No. 6 seed.

 • Speaking of costing the Browns, Cleveland went to Sunday’s game hours after the announcement that the team was letting Josh Gordon go.